it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/Authentication_Requirements.md

 ### Authentication visibility

-Provide customers with visibility on user logins including the time and IP address of the login.
+Provide customers with visibility on user logins including the time,  IP address of the login and user agents of the browser.

 Applies to: All components